 Florida TOY Finalist 2014

-Gabriel Wasserman, Marine Science
+Gabriel Wasserman, Marine Science Teacher

 Gabriel Wasserman is a life-long learner who is committed to create the next generation of people committed to scientific inquiry.
 As a born and raised Sarasota area resident, he has spent his lifetime enjoying the natural resources the community offers.
 He brings his robust strength of enthusiasm and compassion to the classroom offering students an enjoyable and meaningful learning experience with science.
 He is loved by his students for his compassion and investment in their successes.
 His wife and three children reside in Venice, where his three children attend his own alma mater, Pine View School.
-Active in the community, Gabriel is a leader in the Free Masons community and an area Boy Scout Pack.
+Active in the community, Gabriel is also a leader in an area Boy Scout Pack.

 Frank Gangi, Aquaculture Facilities Manager